 During fiscal year 2017-2018 the CRA expanded its matching Building Grants Incentive Programs by drafting and approving a new Permit & Impact Fee Incentive Grant Program, revising the Commercial Interior Renovation Grant Program and reactivating and revising its Commercial Beautification Grant Program.
 The Permit & Impact Fee Program provides a maximum \$50,000 matching one-to-one grant to help offset the cost of permits and impact fees for new construction in the CRA.
 The Commercial Interior Renovation Grant Program was revised to provide an additional \$50,000 matching one-to-one grant for interior building renovations that provide residential and nonresidential mixed-use as an incentive for residential units to be added to the CRA and spur housing in the downtown.
-The Commercial Beautification Grant Program provides a \$40,000 matching one-to-one grant for façade and exterior improvements to buildings in the CRA to improve the appearance of the CRA/downtown and to eliminate blight.
+The Commercial Beautification Grant Program provides a \$40,000 matching one-to-one grant for facade and exterior improvements to buildings in the CRA to improve the appearance of the CRA/downtown and to eliminate blight.
 The Grant Programs were further revised to provide payment of seventy-five (75%) of the grant award at project completion and the remaining twenty-five (25%) of the grant award with occupancy of the building at one (1) year after completion of the improvements as an incentive for building owners to have their buildings occupied and not sit empty.
 The expanded grant program became operational in FY 2019.
+In FY 2023, grease traps were added as an eligible expense to the Commercial Interior Renovation Grant to meet Florida Building Code requirements.